StorjOld/bridge-client-javascript/README.md

 // Create a PUSH token
 client.createToken(bucket, 'PUSH').then(function(token) {
-  // Stream the file upload to metadisk return client.storeFileInBucket(bucket, token.token, process.argv[2]);
+  // Stream the file upload to bridge return client.storeFileInBucket(bucket, token.token, process.argv[2]);
 }).then(function(filepointer) {
   // Track the file hash for later